*** Updating in 2025 ***

-These are the people who are currently associated with the forest ecology group along with some past and honorary members.
-Due to a recent move to Ireland followed by a pandemic it’s currently the smallest it’s ever been, but slowly rebuilding and I’m always keen to hear from anyone who would like to join.
+These are the people who are currently associated with the forest ecology group along with some past members and long-standing collaborators.
+I’m always pleased to hear from anyone who would like to join.
 It’s not ‘my’ group, or ‘The Eichhorn lab’, more a set of people who are all passionately interested in how forests work and who I’m lucky enough to be able to work with.
 If you’d like to join us then get in touch!

 Current group members